ipozdeev/it-skills-for-research/coding-environment.md

 ### image

 In order to create a docker container that can do something useful, an 'image' is needed.
 Images can be thought of as configuration blueprints: you design one according to your environment requirements, then use it to `run` a container.
-Many pre-configured images are available on [Docker Hub](https://hub.docker.com/), with a vast range of needs covered.
+Many pre-configured images are available in a container registry such as [Docker Hub](https://hub.docker.com/) and [quay.io](https://quay.io), with a vast range of needs covered.
 Having found a correct image, you can `pull` it (download the blueprint to your machine):

 ```bash
 docker pull julia